A broadband hyperspectral image sensor with high spatio-temporal resolution: Introduction

 Aiming for integrated hyperspectral imaging, there have been several trials for on-chip acquisition.
-The most intuitive routine is to extend the classic Bayer pattern of RGB color cameras by introducing more narrow-band filters, which has led commercial multispectral imaging sensors with spectrum channels ranging from 4 to 16 \cite{geelen2014compact}.
-However, this technique suffers from a significant tradeoff between spatial and spectral resolution, and it also wastes most of light throughput for narrow-band filtering.
-Benefiting from finely tunable spectrum filtering ability, nano-fabricated metasurface \cite{yesilkoy2019ultrasensitive,faraji2019hyperspectral,xiong2022dynamic}, photonic crystal plate arrays \cite{wang2019single}, and Fabry–Pérot filters \cite{yako2023video} have also been employed for channel selection.
-However, for these kinds of filters, the tunning precision is inversely proportional to spectral range.
-Experimentally, most of the existing prototypes cover $\sim$200 nm at most in the visible range \cite{yako2023video}, with only $\sim$20 channels at most.
-Quantum dots have also been applied for spectral modulation \cite{bao2015colloidal,zhu2020broadband}, whose self-luminescence is however a challenging obstacle that degrades spectral resolution a lot.
-Most recently, the scattering medium has been studied for spectral encoding, which however would also introduce spatial scattering that reduces imaging resolution \cite{monakhova2020spectral}.
-Besides, due to the memory effect of scattering correlation, the modulation contrast is also limited and relies only on post calibration without prior design \cite{redding2013compact}.
-Despite the above various on-chip techniques for spectral modulation, most of them suffer from the intrinsic tradeoff between spatial and spectral resolution, which prevents their practical applications towards high-resolution hyperspectral imaging.
-The detailed performance comparison is referred to Tab. \ref{tab1:comparison} and Tab.
-S1 (see Supplementary information).
+The most intuitive routine is to extend the classic Bayer pattern of RGB color cameras by introducing more narrow-band filters that has led commercial multispectral imaging sensors\upcite{geelen2014compact}.
+However, this technique suffers from a significant tradeoff between spatial and spectral resolution, and it also wastes the most light throughput due to narrow-band filtering.
+Benefiting from finely tunable spectrum filtering ability, nano-fabricated metasurface\upcite{yesilkoy2019ultrasensitive,faraji2019hyperspectral,xiong2022dynamic, he2024meta}, photonic crystal slabs arrays\upcite{wang2019single}, and Fabry-Pérot filters\upcite{yako2023video} have also been employed for spectral modulation in a certain spectral range.
+Experimentally, most of these existing prototypes cover $\sim$200 nm in the visible range\upcite{yako2023video}, with only $\sim$20 channels.
+Recently, scattering media have been utilized for compact lensless hyperspectral imaging systems, building on its spatial multiplexing and point spread function properties\upcite{kim2023aperture,redding2013compact,monakhova2020spectral,jeon2019compact}.
+Despite the above various on-chip techniques, most of them suffer from narrow spectral range, low light throughput, and the intrinsic tradeoff between spatial and spectral resolution.
+The comprehensive performance comparison of different techniques is referred to Extended Data Tab. \ref{Extended_Table_Comparison}.